Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 the label did not exist, as of the given log entry.

-When executing a search in a Transparency Log for a specific version of a label, a binary ladder is provided for each node on the search path, verifiably guiding the search toward the log entry where the desired label-version pair was first inserted (and therefore, the log entry with the desired update).
+When executing a search in a Transparency Log for a specific version of a label, a binary ladder is provided for each log entry on the search path, verifiably guiding the search toward the log entry where the desired label-version pair was first inserted.

-Requiring proof that this series of versions are present in the prefix tree, instead of requesting proof of just version 20, ensures that all users are able to agree on which version of the label is *most recent*, which is discussed further in the next section.
+Requiring proof that this series of versions are present in the prefix tree, instead of requesting proof of just version 20, ensures that all users are able to agree on which version of the label is *most recent*, which is discussed further in the next subsection.

 ## Most Recent Version